cloudquery/cloudquery/website/pages/blog/introducing-glob-matching-for-tables.md

 ## Conclusion

-This is a small change, but sometimes small changes make a big difference.
 If you have any thoughts or feedback about the feature, please share them as a [Github issue](https://github.com/cloudquery/cloudquery) or chat to us on [Discord](https://www.cloudquery.io/discord)! ❤️